deep-entertainment/safehouse/design/dialogs/day3breakfast.md

 > *REBECA*
 >
-> (shouting) YOU CAN ALWAYS TALK TO US INSTEAD.
+> (shouting) You can always talk to us instead.

 *REBECA* stood up.

 > *MARJORIE*
 >
-> (shouting) AS IF YOU ARE INTERESTED IN TALKING TO ME!
+> (shouting) As if you would be interested in talking to me!

 *MARJORIE* stood up.